-40.5 RIGHTS AND DUTIES OF REFEREES
+40.6 RIGHTS AND DUTIES OF REFEREES

-40.5.1 Exclusive right to officiate at international competitions
+- 40.6.1 Exclusive right to officiate at international competitions - a.

-- a.
 Only International Referees must be allowed to officiate at matches of FIVB, World and official competitions. - b.
-FIVB, official, recognized and registered competitions may be officiated by International Referees or Candidates registered by the FIVB. - c.
-For a transitional period, Beach Volleyball National Referees and Candidates registered by the FIVB may officiate at certain FIVB competitions.
+FIVB, official, recognized and registered competitions may be officiated by International Referees or Candidates registered by the FIVB. - Beach Volleyball International Referees nominated by the FIVB Board of Administration before and including 2020, may officiate as host NF referees at matches of certain FIVB Beach Pro Tour competitions designated by the FIVB; - d.
+For a transitional period, Beach Volleyball International Referees originating from previous Beach International Referee CC courses may officiate at certain FIVB competitions.
+For such cases, the regulations in force at the time of the course will prevail.

-40.5.2 Responsibilities
+40.6.2 Responsibilities

 - a.
 The responsibilities of Referees are defined in these Regulations, in the Refereeing Manual and in the Refereeing Instructions for each FIVB competition in this case replacing or completing other regulations. - b.
 International Referees must hold the nationality of the Federation they represent. - c.
-An International Referee, legally naturalized by official authorities, will as far as his rights are concerned be classified as a native referee, provided that he has lived in his adopted country for at least one (1) year. - d.
+An International Referee, legally naturalized by official authorities, will as far as his or her rights are concerned be classified as a native referee, provided that he has lived in his adopted country for at least one (1) year.

+- d.
 A referee having any other nationality, but having lived for at least three (3) years in his adopted country, may be authorized by the FIVB to officiate at international matches if requested by the National Federation of that country and if his referee title is still valid. - e.
-In the case that an International Referee withdraws from its appointment, any travel tickets which might have been issued at the time of his/her withdrawal must be borne by his/her National Federation.
+In the case that an International Referee withdraws from its appointment, any travel tickets which might have been issued at the time of his/her withdrawal must be borne by his/her National Federation. - 40.6.3 Compulsory Refereeing Workshop - a.

-40.5.3 Compulsory Refereeing Clinic

-- a.
 A Refereeing Clinic must be organized under the supervision of the Refereeing Sub-Committee prior to any official, regional or continental competitions strictly following the program: - a theoretical session followed by a practical session (FIVB official competitions) or only a practical session (Reg.
 Cont. competitions); and - the realization of the above program must be ensured by the organizer taking into consideration the training needs of the teams. - b.
-All participating Referees must attend the Clinic as follows: - International Referees must arrive three (3) full days before the first (1st) day of competition; and - the National Federations of those Referees who do not arrive in time will be sanctioned according to the present Regulations. - c.
-Prior to any Beach Volleyball official, regional or continental competitions, a one (1) day mandatory Refereeing Clinic must be organized under the supervision of the Refereeing Delegate(s).
-All Referees must arrive two (2) days before the first (1st) day of competition, and the Clinic must strictly follow the program: - theoretical lesson (exclusively for referees); - theoretical lesson respectively for scorers and line judges;

-- practical session for referees, scorers and line judges; - the realization of the above program must be ensured by the organizer.
+All participating Referees must attend the workshop as follows: - International Referees must arrive three (3) full days before the first (1st) day of competition unless the FIVB decides differently; and - the National Federations of those Referees who do not arrive in time will be sanctioned according to the present Regulations. - Prior to any Beach Volleyball official, regional or continental competitions, a one (1) day mandatory Refereeing workshop must be organized under the supervision of the Refereeing Delegate(s).
+All Referees must arrive two (2) days before the first (1st) day of competition, and the workshop must strictly follow the program: - theoretical lesson (exclusively for referees); - theoretical lesson respectively for scorers and line judges; - practical session for referees, scorers and line judges; - the realization of the above program must be ensured by the organizer.

-40.6 REFEREEING EVALUATION AND REPORTS
+40.7 REFEREEING EVALUATION OF PERFORMANCE AND REPORTS